Stations

 Newsham

-Newsham station will be the third stop for trains leaving Ashington and will have two platforms, one for services to Ashington and one for services to Newcastle.
-There will be a footbridge with lifts to allow passengers to transfer between platforms.
+Newsham station is the third stop for trains leaving Ashington and has two platforms, one for services to Ashington and one for services to Newcastle.
+There is a footbridge with lifts to allow passengers to transfer between platforms.
 The footbridge at this station will be similar to the one provided at Blyth Bebside.
-A new road bridge over the railway will be provided resulting in the closure of the Newsham level crossing.
+A new road bridge over the railway has been provided resulting in the closure of the Newsham level crossing.
 This has the benefit of improvements to public safety, better traffic flows along the A1061 and a better and more robust signalling solution.
-Planning application 21/03720/CCD.

 Seaton Delaval

-Seaton Delaval station will be the fourth stop for trains leaving Ashington.
-It will have a single platform located to the south east of the existing railway line and the A192 bridge.
-A new road will be constructed from the A192 adjacent to the existing car park entrance of The Hastings Arms to provide access into the station.
-This road will be a primary pedestrian and cycle access route to the station, with new lighting installed to improve safety.
-The station will be connected with the existing public open space and footpath network in Whytrigg Close and Wheatridge.
-Planning application 21/02253/CCD.
+Seaton Delaval station is the fourth stop for trains leaving Ashington.
+It has a single platform located to the south east of the existing railway line and the A192 bridge.
+A new road has been constructed from the A192 adjacent to the existing car park entrance of The Hastings Arms to provide access into the station.
+This road is a primary pedestrian and cycle access route to the station, with new lighting installed to improve safety.
+The station is connected with the existing public open space and footpath network in Whytrigg Close and Wheatridge.

 Northumberland Park